VOL. IV - CHAPTER 9

 Ada Frances Veness

 Ada Frances Veness was born in Whitefrairs in 1862 (Reg Gen June Qtr 1862 City of London 1c 63) and baptised on 18 May 1862 at St Brides, Fleet Street.
+Her parents were William and Sarah Veness of 17, White Friars Street, St Bride, London.
+Her father was a police constable.

 Ada was living initially with her parents in London and then with her widowed father back in Sussex up to and including 1901.
 In 1901 she was 39 years old, still single and gives her occupation as housekeeper, presumably to her father.